kunifujiwara/microclimate-vision/README.md

 ## Data preparation
 Please refer to the sample files in the "data" directory.
 Note that these sample files do not contain observed real data, but rather virtual data created to demonstrate the proper data structure.

+You need to create a dataset integrating microclimate data with street-level and satellite imagery.

 ![data](images/examle_datapoint.jpg)

 ### Config file

+The detailed settings, e.g., hyperparameters of the model and paths to dataset files, are specified in a config file.
+Please refer to 'configs/sample.yaml'.

 ## Training
 ```